mqcmd196/mqcmd196/README.md

 </div>

 ## About me
-- 🏫 I'm a 3rd grade Ph.D course student at The University of Tokyo.
+- 🏫 I'm a Project Assistant Professor at The University of Tokyo.
 - 🖥 I'm interested in software engineering in the robotics field.

 ### Please follow my X and GitHub!